NajadaXara/dynamic_permission_system/readme.md

 ## Dynamic Permission System with Django Rest Framework
 The system allow the assignment of Groups or Permissions to generic users.

-A user can be assigned one or more groups, and one or more specific permissions can also be assigned.
-Therefore, individual permissions assigned to users take precedence over those of the groups.
+Users will be able to assign one or more groups, both system and custom, and in addition to the groups, specific permissions can also be assigned.
-A user with sufficient permissions can create a custom group.
-In this group, the user creating it can assign permissions related to the permissions currently available to the user, and equal to or lower in degree among the available permissions.
+Based on the groups and permissions assigned to the user, they will be able to perform certain actions.

 ## ERD schema (graphical representation of the database)
 ![db schema](IAM/static/img/ERD-schema.png "Entity Relationship Diagram")

 ### Users
-Can only use "get" method to list users and their details.
-Users are not managed with DRF.
+Can only use "GET" & "PATCH" methods to list & update users.
+They are not managed with DRF.
+A user can be assigned one or more groups, and one or more specific permissions can also be assigned.
+Therefore, individual permissions assigned to users take precedence over those of the groups.

 ### Groups
-There will be a system group that cannot be modified, called "SuperAdmin" which will have all platform permissions.
+There will be a system group that cannot be modified, called "SuperAdmin" which will perform as it has all platform permissions.
+Users in this group are superusers.
+A user with sufficient permissions can create a custom group.

 A group is represented by the following fields:
 - group name